swatiarora11/Teams-Notifications/README.md

 <p> <img src="images/aad_app_api_perm1.png" />
 <p> <img src="images/aad_app_api_perm2.png" />

-If you are logged in as tenant administrator, click on “Grant admin consent for %tenant-name%”, else inform your tenant administrator to do the same.
+If you are logged in as Tenant Administrator, click on “Grant admin consent”, else inform your Tenant Administrator to do the same.

 ### Step 2: Setup SharePoint Online